All About Carpal Tunnel Syndrome: Symptoms, Causes & Treatment

 Electromyography

 An electromyography tests the small electrical charges that are produced in the muscles of your hand and fingers.
 To test and identify and damage to the muscles controlled by the median nerve, your doctor will insert a thin-needle electrode into various muscles to measure the electrical activity when your muscles contract and rest.
-This can help diagnose carpal tunnel syndrome and rule out other hand and wrist conditions.
+This can help diagnose and rule out other hand and wrist conditions.

 Nerve Conduction Test

-A type of electromyography, a nerve conduction study can also help diagnose carpal tunnel or rule out other conditions.
+A type of electromyography, a nerve conduction study can also help diagnose or rule out other conditions.
 Instead of using a thin-needle electrode, your hand and wrist specialist will tape two electrodes to your skin and send a small shock through the median nerve to see if the electrical pulses are slowed in the carpal tunnel.

 heiden-orthopedics-carpal-tunnel-splint